umputun/spot/README.md

 ```

-## Playbook types
+## Playbook Types

-Spot supports two types of playbooks full and simplified.
-Each one can be represented in even yaml or toml format.
-The full playbook is more powerful and flexible, but also more verbose and complex.
-The simplified playbook is easier to read and write, but also more limited in its capabilities.
+Spot supports two types of playbooks: full and simplified.
+Both can be represented in either YAML or TOML format.
+The full playbook is more powerful and flexible but also more verbose and complex.
+The simplified playbook, on the other hand, is easier to read and write but has more limited capabilities.

-Main differences between the two types of playbooks:
+Here are the main differences between the two types of playbooks:

-- The full playbook supports multiple targets sets, while the simplified playbook supports only one target set.
-I.e. the full playbook can execute the same set of commands on multiple environments where each environment is defined as a separate target set.
-The simplified playbook can execute the same set of commands only on a single environment.
+- The full playbook supports multiple target sets, while the simplified playbook only supports a single target set.
+In other words, the full playbook can execute the same set of commands on multiple environments, with each environment defined as a separate target set.
+The simplified playbook can execute the same set of commands on just one environment.
-- The full playbook supports multiple tasks, while the simplified playbook supports only one task.
-I.e. the full playbook can execute multiple sets of commands, while the simplified playbook can execute only one set of commands.
+- The full playbook supports multiple tasks, while the simplified playbook only supports a single task.
+This means that the full playbook can execute multiple sets of commands, whereas the simplified playbook can only execute one set of commands.
-- The full playbook support various targets type, i.e. `hosts`, `groups` and `names`, while the simplified playbook supports only one type what is a list of names ot host address.
-See [Targets](#targets) section for more details.
+- The full playbook supports various target types, such as `hosts`, `groups`, and `names`, while the simplified playbook only supports a single type, which is a list of names or host addresses.
+See the [Targets](#targets) section for more details.
-- Simplified playbook doesn't support task-level `on_error`, `user` and `ssh_key` fields, while the full playbook does.
-See [Task details](#task-details) section for more details.
+- The simplified playbook does not support task-level `on_error`, `user`, and `ssh_key` fields, while the full playbook does.
+See the [Task details](#task-details) section for more information.

-The rest of fields and options are supported by both types of playbooks.
+Both types of playbooks support the remaining fields and options.

 ## Task details